A little anecdote – not so anecdotal – about the arrival of a new employee. Doesn't this remind you of a situation you've already experienced?

 5. L'après 'premier jour'

-As we all know, you don't feel at home in 5 days.
-When we think back to our beginnings, it took us a long time to feel totally at ease with the company, the colleagues, the work and the methods.
+As we know, one doesn't feel at home in 5 days.
+When we think back to our beginnings, it took us time to feel completely comfortable with the company, colleagues, work, and methods.

 D'ailleurs selon une étude menée par le cabinet Robert Walters, 64 % des cadres souhaitaient bénéficier d'un programme de formation et d'intégration dès leurs premières semaines.
 En outre, 54 % espéraient participer à un événement d'intégration après avoir commencé leur poste, et 52 % s'attendaient à être mis en contact avec un mentor ou un référent.

-These points should not be reports on the person's work, but points of feeling for both parties.
-This allows us to discuss misunderstandings, minor discomforts or other issues, as well as what's going well, what we like, etc.
+These points should not be reports of the person's work but points of feeling for both parties.
+This allows discussing misunderstandings, small discomforts or other, but also what is going well, what is pleasing, etc.

-These points between manager and employee can be made in a less formal setting to open up the conversation.
+These points between manager and employee can be done in a less formal setting to open the conversation.

 6. Les outils d'aide au onboarding

-You might think, great, I've got everything I need on paper, but we all know that in real life, not everything works out perfectly.
+You might say, great, I have everything I need on paper, except that we know that in real life, everything doesn't work perfectly.

-You can already look at your existing tools to see what's out there.
-Your payroll software, your HRIS may have bricks to facilitate workflows such as sending an email a few days before the arrival of an employee to remind him the essential information, place, day, time of arrival, name of the manager...
+You can start by looking at what you already have in your existing tools.
+Your payroll software or your HRIS may have features to facilitate workflows, such as sending an email a few days before a new employee arrives to remind them of essential information like the location, date, time of arrival, and manager's name.

-You can also send them presentation documents to familiarize them with the company, the products or even the integration schedule.
+You can also send them presentation documents that will allow them to familiarize themselves with the company, the products, or even their integration plan.

-Don't forget the technical part of onboarding, when it comes to creating accounts.
-There's a blur between HR, the manager and IT when it comes to hardware and access.
-You may not have known it, but there are software programs that automate account creation.
+Do not forget the technical part of onboarding at this time, the account creations.
+There is a blur between HR, the manager, and IT regarding equipment and access.
+You may not have known it, but there is also software that automates account creation.

-Now that you're a whiz at human onboarding, I'd like to introduce you to another equally important aspect of onboarding: IT onboarding.
+Now that you are an expert in human onboarding, I present another equally important aspect of onboarding: IT onboarding.

 What is IT onboarding?